Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 # FEW 2.4 Class 8 Defining a project

-From here til the end of the term you will be working on your final project.
+From here until the end of the term you will be working on your final project.
+Your goal is to define what the project is and plan how you will complete it between now and the end of the term.

 ## Learning Objectives

-- Define goals
+- Define project goals
+- Identify the platform
 - Map out milestones
--

 ## React Native Q and A

 What kinds of questions do you have so far about React Native?

-## Learning Objectives/Competencies
+- Native Components in general
+- Specific Components
+	- FlatList

-- Use List View
+	- View
+	- Text

+## Defining the final

+What are you going to make?

+What platform will it use?

+- Mobile
-- Use Scroll View
+- Desktop

-- Differentiate the differences and use cases for List and Scroll views
-- Input views and Controlled component pattern
-- Handle user input on mobile/touch screen
+Define milestones for the project.
+A milestone is a a step in the construction of your project and should have a deliverable.

 ## Handling Input